sumitttt4/sumitttt4/README.md

 ### let's connect
 If you're working on something interesting or have opportunities in design/frontend dev, I'd love to chat.

-Reach me through my site at sumitsharmaa.me or on X at @Sumitthq
+Reach me through my site at https//sumitsharmaa.me or on X at @Sumitthq